-Our faculty-approved Study Abroad and outbound Foreign Exchange programs allow students to increase their understanding of foreign law and acquire the information, skills, and experience to work more effectively as attorneys in a global legal environment.
+Our faculty-approved Study Abroad programs allow students to increase their understanding of foreign law and acquire the information, skills, and experience to work more effectively as attorneys in a global legal environment.
 Most of the programs offer a concentration in a specialized field of law.
-Students shall follow a course of study that is consistent with the objectives of each program.

 Students may receive up to 12 credits towards their Hastings degree for courses completed during their participation in any of the following programs:

 Austral University; Practicing Law in the Global South

 University of New South Wales; Law